NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 	replace step4b_also_0206_CCB=1 if strmatch(lower(drugsubstancename),"*pamil*")
 	replace step4b_also_0206_CCB=1 if strmatch(lower(term),"*pamil*")
 	count if step4b_also_0206_CCB==1 		// 28 codes with ingredients also Ch.
 2.6 CCB

+*^^Notice I used chemical suffixes to make this tagging step more efficient (-azide, -pamide, -triapin, -dipine, -pamil)

 ******
 //4c.
 Modify value sets, as necessary